 Daytona Beach native and NBA superstar Vince Carter attended Mainland High School in Daytona Beach.
 Named a McDonalds All-American while in high school, Carter went on to star for three years at the University of North Carolina before being selected as the number five pick by the Toronto Raptors in the 1998 NBA Draft.

 The NBA Rookie of the Year his first season, he shot to fame as the winner of the 2000 NBA Slam Dunk Contest the following season.
 Carter and his mother opened Vince Carter’s, a stunning, 10,700 square-foot restaurant and sports entertainment venue in Daytona Beach in 2010.

 Actor Denzel Washington attended Mainland High School in Daytona Beach during his junior year.

 Did you know?

 Ormond Beach, located at the northern end of the Daytona Beach area, also saw settlement by Blacks after the Civil War.
-These settlers arrived in Ormond Beach between the 1890s and 1900 from the African country of Liberia – a country founded and colonized from 1821-22 by freed American slaves.
+These settlers arrived in Ormond Beach between 1890-1900 from the African country of Liberia – a country founded and colonized from 1821-22 by freed American slaves.
 The slaves founded and colonized the country with the help of a private organization called the American Colonization Society on the premise that the former slaves would have greater freedom and equality there.
 The community in Ormond Beach where the Liberians settled at the turn of the century was known locally as Liberia.
 A nearby settlement of African-Americans was known as Sudan.